Masao-Taketani/LocalAgentLaboratory/README.md

 - Fixed some prompts for clearer instructions
 - Made arguments and some parameters configurable using a JSON config file.
 For details, please check [config.json](config.json)
 - Made clear the import dependencies because the original code frequently uses `import *`, which is ambiguous and not recommended
+- Created [Dockerfile](Dockerfile) in order to locally and efficiently build a development environment.
+For details, please check [Environmental Setup](#environmental-setup)
 - Include some examples that were created using Local LLMs.
 Please refer to [examples](examples/) directory for details

 > [!Tip]